Skip to content

 Airalo owns the entry price.
 Its cheapest Japan plan is $4 for 1 GB over 3 days, 5 GB over 7 days is $10, and 20 GB over 30 days is $25.
 There is no subscription and no commitment; you buy the bucket and you are done.

-Ubigi prices around a monthly structure: $8 for 5 GB and $16.50 for 10 GB on 30-day plans, per its official Japan rates as of May 2026.
+Ubigi leans on 30-day plans: an $8 monthly subscription for 5 GB and a $16.50 one-off for 10 GB over 30 days, per its official Japan rates as of June 2026.
 On pure data-per-dollar for a longer stay, Ubigi’s 5 GB at $8 is competitive.
 But for a typical one-to-two-week city trip with light-to-moderate data, Airalo’s lower entry price and no-subscription simplicity usually win.

 Winner: cheapest entry plan